 Applicants who did not complete their degree at an English language university can learn more about how they can demonstrate proficiency in English by reading the English Language Proficiency Policy (PDF).

-The College uses three different examinations for Registered Psychologist applicants: the Examination for Professional Practice in Psychology (EPPP), the Written Jurisprudence Examination (WJE) and the Oral Examination.
-After an applicant is notified that their documentation is in order, they will be invited to register for the series of examinations.
-Applicants may complete the EPPP and the WJE in the order they wish, but they can only proceed to the Oral Examination if they have been successful at both the EPPP and the WJE.
+CHCPBC uses two different examinations for Psychologist applicants: the Examination for Professional Practice in Psychology (EPPP) and the Oral Examination.
+After an applicant is notified that their documentation is in order and they meet the education requirements for licensure, they will be invited to the examinations phase of the application process.
+Applicants can only proceed to the Oral Examination once they have been successful at the EPPP.

 The information in this section is for applicants who: